ibaryshnikov/shader-editor/README.md

 # Shader editor

 A minimal WebGPU application which can run your WGSL shaders.
-Built on top of iced, providing the ability to add some UI on top of the rendered image.
+Built with iced, providing the ability to add some UI on top of the rendered image.

 ## Motivation